mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 * 1st Listen: Ok/ pretty good
 * 2nd Listen: Ok/ pretty good
 * 3rd Listen: Pretty good
+* 4th Listen (7-27): Pretty good

+What a mixed bag.
+So hard to rate such an album.. but pretty good.

 ## 6/2 Keep It Like A Secret - Built To Spill
 * Nth Listen: Pretty/ very good